 Also, the Law on Patients' Rights provides that a complaint may be filed orally (Art.
 32), which is not indicated in this notice.
-Patients must be provided more adequate access to institutions and individuals appointed to protect their rights, however, this recommendation has not been applied until the end of the project in 2013.
+We believe that patients must be provided more adequate access to institutions and individuals appointed to protect their rights.